stuttter/wp-multi-network/README.md

 ### Can I achieve a multi-level URL path structure domain/network/site with subfolder network?

-To achieve nested folder paths in this fashion `network1/site1`, `network1/site2` etc, please follow the steps in this [article](https://github.com/stuttter/wp-multi-network/wiki/WordPress-Multisite-With-Nested-Folder-Paths) to construct a custom `sunrise.php` (Thanks to https://paulund.co.uk for providing these steps).
+To achieve nested folder paths in this fashion `network1/site1`, `network1/site2` etc, please follow the steps in this [article](https://github.com/stuttter/wp-multi-network/wiki/WordPress-Multisite-With-Nested-Folder-Paths) to construct a custom `sunrise.php` (Thanks to [Paul Underwood](https://paulund.co.uk) for providing these steps).

 ### Can I contribute?